doucetteorg/doucetteorg.github.io/index.md

 👋 Hello.

-📛 My name is Shane Doucette.
+📛 My name is Shane Doucette, and my pronouns are he/him.

 📍 I live in Saskatoon, Saskatchewan, Canada.